Snake Plant vs ZZ Plant: Which Low-Maintenance Houseplant Wins?

 Light: Both Thrive in the Dark (Sort Of)

 Both plants handle low light better than almost any other houseplant, which is why they dominate best low-light houseplants lists.
-But there are subtle differences.
+But there are subtle and important differences.

-Snake plants also survive low light — but variegated varieties like ‘Laurentii’ lose their yellow margins and revert to plain green without adequate brightness.
-If you want the colour contrast, the snake plant needs at least medium indirect light.
+Snake plants also survive low light — but with a caveat that matters.
+Variegated varieties like ‘Laurentii’ lose their yellow margins and revert to plain green without adequate brightness.
+If you want the colour contrast that makes the snake plant so visually striking, it needs at least medium indirect light.
+The all-green varieties (‘Zeylanica’, ‘Moonshine’ in lower light) handle dim conditions better than their variegated cousins, but even they will slow their already-modest growth rate dramatically.

 Winner: ZZ plant — by a narrow margin, especially in the darkest spots.